kjylmr/guts/doc/source/architecture.rst

-**GUTS** primarily consists of a set of Python daemons, though it requires and integrates with a number of native system components for databases, messaging and miagaration capabilities.
+**GUTS** primarily consists of a set of Python daemons, though it requires and integrates with a number of native system components for databases, messaging and migration capabilities.

 GUTS architecture diagram looks like::